53775901583_e871d57a4c_k.jpg

 TIMELINE & PROCESS

 Below is a timeline of the 3-semester process with both academic and administrative goals for each semester.
 For most students, this process starts in spring of their junior year.
-For students graduating early or who are engaged in study abroad, the timeline can be amended, please contact Bryant Simon, University Honors Academic Chair, at brysimon@temple.edu.
+For students graduating early or who are engaged in study abroad, the timeline can be amended, please contact Bryant Simon, University Honors Academic Chair, at .

 Semester